In sex work, it’s good business to gravitate toward where the money is. Or, rather, where the money flows most easily toward you.

 The irony was almost painful when one man went on and on about how much he enjoys finally finding a fetish producer who “is really into” feederism and not just “pretending like other girls.”
 The second guy wasn’t quite as direct, but said basically the same.
 I’m the best at the fetish because I’m genuinely into it.

 But I’m not.
 I’m so, so not.
 Feederism, I’ve realized over the last few months, triggers my deep-seated food issues and makes me uncomfortable.
-Babies, and diapers especially, make me uncomfortable, and hedge a little too close to my mommy issues for my comfort.
+Babies, and diapers especially, make me similarly uncomfortable, and hedge a little too close to my mommy issues.

 So what the hell are these men picking up on in my content that’s suggesting I’m “really into” the fetish and not just “pretending”?

-I guess I should step back for a minute to say, for people who aren’t in online sex work: customers/clients (who are largely cis straight men) are strongly, weirdly fixated on rooting out who they think are “fakes.”
+I should step back for a minute to say, for people who aren’t in online sex work: customers/clients (who are largely cis straight men) are strongly, weirdly fixated on rooting out who they think are “fakes.”
 Pro-Dommes and women who produce femdom videos get this especially bad, with whole Twitter accounts existing to “expose fake Dommes.”
-They zero in a woman’s mannerisms on camera, the way she talks about herself and her boyfriend/husband if she has one, how she interacts with clients/customers online and, if applicable, real time.
+They zero in a woman’s mannerisms on camera, the way she talks about herself (and her partner if she has one), how she interacts with clients/customers online and, if applicable, in real time.
 Accusations like “She’s only in this for the money!” get bandied around a lot.